This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Final Thoughts

-Before shutting down your MacBook, always save applications and documents first.
-Also, do not force a shutdown unless it’s absolutely necessary for an unresponsive computer.
+However, before shutting down your MacBook, always save applications and documents first.
+Also, do not force a shutdown unless absolutely necessary for an unresponsive computer.

 How often do you shut down your MacBook?
 What is your main reason for shutting down?